Unity MCP Integration Framework

 ```

-1. Claude (or another AI) calls the MCP tool in TypeScript
+1. Claude (or another AI) calls one of MCP's functions (tool/resource/prompt)

 2. The TypeScript server forwards the request to Unity via TCP